TriLab-bioinf/TriLabs_pipelines/ATAC-Seq/README.md

 ### Now you should be ready to run the ATAC-Seq pipeline

-## B. Running the ATAC-seq pipeline in Biowulf
+## B. Running the ATAC-Seq pipeline in Biowulf

 ### 1- Within the config directory do the following: